bright-sea/docs/en/doc/integration-guide.md

 ## Download

-In [Quick Start](/doc/quick-start) we import WebPivotTable javascript wpt.js from latest released WebPivotTable on this website, this is not suggested for any production use as this release is only for test purpuse, the link may be broken and also no guratee of performance.
+In [Quick Start](/doc/quick-start) we import WebPivotTable javascript wpt.js from latest released WebPivotTable on this website, this is fine if you just want to give WebPivotTable a try.
+But this is not suggested for any production use since the released file on this web site is only for test purpose, the link may be broken and also no guratee of performance.

 For production use, please go to [Download Page](/download) to get a WebPivotTable package.

 There are two editions of WebPivotTable: Free edition and Pro edition.
-Free edition has almost the same functionalities as Pro edition except that Free edition does not provide some [APIs](/doc/apis).
+Free edition has almost the same functionality as Pro edition except that Free edition does not provide some [APIs](/doc/apis).

 ## Installation